Walter0807/CG-Assignment/Readme.md

 ### Objects

-- A superman is fighting agaist an enemy for the fragile planet.
+- A superman is fighting against an enemy for the fragile planet.
 - Three .obj models are loaded and textured.

 ### Interaction